It's been a while since Apple revamped its Mac line, but that's apparently about to change soon.

 Rumors of a late October event have been floating for quite awhile, and the timing lines up with launching new computers before the holidays.

-One of the more exciting rumors circulating around the is the introduction of a touchscreen that takes the place of one row of keys.
+One of the more exciting rumors circulating around the new MacBook Pro is the introduction of a touchscreen that takes the place of one row of keys.
 The touchscreen keys are said to be contextually aware, adapting to whatever app you're using at the time.

 Word is Apple's October 27 Mac event will take place at or near its Cupertino, California headquarters and not in San Francisco.
 Last month, Apple took to the city by the bay to launch the iPhone 7 and iPhone 7 Plus, along with the new Apple Watch.